kuyio/orb_template/README.md

 end
 ```

-you can render the component in an ORB template `button.html.orb` as:
+you can render the component in an ORB template `show.html.orb` as:

 ```jsx
 <Button url="/click_me">I am a button</Button>
 ```

+Tip: you can also define the markup for a component inline as an `orb_template <<-ORB ...
+ORB` block to use the `ORB` template language for the component's own view template.

 ### ViewComponent Slots